A. J. Burnett: New York Yankees

 On December 18, 2008, Burnett signed a five-year $82.5 million contract with the New York Yankees.
 On June 20, 2009, in the third inning of a game against the Florida Marlins, he pitched an immaculate inning, striking out all three batters on three pitches each.
 He became the 39th major-league pitcher to achieve this feat.

-On October 9, 2009, Burnett made his postseason debut in a win against the Minnesota Twins in Game 2 of the American League Divisional Series, in which he earned a no-decision.
+On October 9, 2009, Burnett made his postseason debut in a win against the Minnesota Twins in Game 2 of the American League Division Series, in which he earned a no-decision.
 On October 17, he pitched a no-decision in Game 2 of an American League Championship Series win against the Los Angeles Angels of Anaheim.
-Burnett made his first career World Series start in Game 2 against the Philadelphia Phillies on October 29, and earned his first career post season win by pitching seven innings, recording nine strike-outs and allowing only one run.
-However, in Game 5, he set a record when he hit Shane Victorino in the first inning, his fifth hit batter of the 2009 postseason.
+Burnett made his first World Series start in Game 2 against the Philadelphia Phillies on October 29, and earned his first career post season win by pitching seven innings, recording nine strike-outs and allowing only one run.
+However, in Game 5, he set a record when he hit Shane Victorino in the first inning, his fifth hit batter of that postseason.
 The Yankees would go on to win their 27th franchise championship by beating the Phillies in 6 games, giving Burnett his second career championship ring.

-Burnett started off the 2010 season with a 6–2 record through the end of May.
+Burnett started the 2010 season with a 6–2 record through the end of May.
 However, during the time Yankees pitching coach Dave Eiland took a leave of absence for a few weeks, Burnett's numbers plummeted in June where he went winless.
-Burnett broke his winless streak upon Eiland's return, but lost again to the Tampa Bay Rays in his first start since the end of the All-Star break, a game where he injured his hand after punching a door out of frustration.
+Burnett broke his winless streak upon Eiland's return, but lost again to the Tampa Bay Rays in his first start after the All-Star break, a game where he injured his hand after punching a door out of frustration.
 He finished the season with a 10–15 record, an ERA of 5.26, and a WHIP of 1.51, all career worsts.

 Burnett struck out four batters in one inning, becoming the first Yankee to accomplish this rare feat.
 This occurred in the sixth inning of a game against the Colorado Rockies on June 24, 2011.

 In the 2011 American League Division Series against Detroit, the Yankees, facing elimination, turned to Burnett to pitch Game 4 at Comerica Park.
 Burnett threw 5 2/3 innings, giving up just one run despite four walks, and the Yankees won 10–1, shifting the series back to Yankee Stadium for a decisive Game 5.
 The Yankees ended up falling to the Tigers, 3–2, in that contest.
 Burnett's 2011 season was not much better than his 2010 campaign, as he finished with a record of 11–11, a 5.15 ERA, and a WHIP of 1.44.

+During his Yankees tenure, he was known for celebrating walk-off victories with a "pie in the face" celebration.
+Burnett would fill a towel with whipped cream, sneak up behind the player who was responsible for the walk-off hit, and slam the "pie" in their face.